Ezzerof/cucumber-teststore-automated-test-framework/README.md

 # Automated Test Framework of Teststore using Cucumber
-This repository contains an automated test framework for Teststore, implemented using Cucumber.
-The framework utilizes various libraries and tools such as Cucumber, Selenium, JUnit, and Hamcrest to create and execute automated tests.
+This repository contains an automated test framework for Teststore (URL: http://teststore.automationtesting.co.uk/).
+The framework utilizes various libraries and tools such as Cucumber, Selenium, and Hamcrest to create and execute automated tests.
+The framework is built around the POM design pattern, which promotes code reusability and maintainability by encapsulating web page elements and their interactions into reusable page objects.

 ## Supported Browsers